Isabela-conde/Pacanowski-Philander_1D-Mixing/README.md

 # Pacanowski–Philander 1-D Mixing — EUC shoaling experiment

-A small set of [OceanTurb.jl](https://github.com/glwagner/OceanTurb.jl) experiments using the **Pacanowski–Philander (1981)** Richardson-number-dependent vertical mixing scheme to test how **shoaling the Equatorial Undercurrent (EUC)** changes the surface flow through shear-driven mixing, `euc_pp.jl` does this, whereas `pp_shear_driven.jl` is an `OceanTurb.jl` example modified to run with Pacanowski-Philander scheme.
+An [OceanTurb.jl](https://github.com/glwagner/OceanTurb.jl) experiment using the **Pacanowski–Philander (1981)** Richardson-number-dependent vertical mixing scheme to test how **shoaling the Equatorial Undercurrent (EUC)** changes the surface flow through shear-driven mixing, `euc_pp.jl` does this, whereas `pp_shear_driven.jl` is an `OceanTurb.jl` example modified to run with Pacanowski-Philander scheme.